-As the security assessment for these common vulnerabilities can have different implications depending on what has been configured, there is no one solution for all cases.
+The security assessment for these common vulnerabilities can have different implications depending on configuration, and there is no one solution for all cases.
 Still, you can look up the variations of cryptography in our blog post.

 So, where do I begin with IT security?

-We have shown you some application security threats and vulnerabilities that we think are crucial to cover for every web application.
+We have shown you some application security threats, and vulnerabilities that we think are crucial for every web application.
 However, as you might not be the one fixing these vulnerabilities, what can YOU do?